Clear aligners: Application

 Each aligner is intended to be worn an optimal 22 hours a day for one to two weeks.
 On average the treatment process takes 13.5 months, although treatment time varies based on the complexity of the planned teeth movements.
 The aligner is removed for brushing, flossing and eating.
 As clear aligners are made from plastic, they can be warped by hot liquids.
-While undergoing treatment you should limit your intake of hot liquids to protect the shape of your aligners and stop them from becoming stained.
+While undergoing treatment one should limit their intake of hot liquids to protect the shape of the aligners and stop them from becoming stained.
 Once the treatment period has concluded, the patient is advised to continue wearing a retainer at night for the foreseeable future.

 When the Invisalign system was first developed, many of the aligner manufacturing processes were carried out by hand, and computer technicians had to modify each tooth in the computerized model individually.

 Brands

 Invisalign

 Invisalign is manufactured by Align Technology, an American multinational medical-device company.
 The company's clear align system has been used to treat more than 12.2 million patients.

 The company was founded in 1997 by Zia Chishti.
 Chishti conceived of the basic design of InvisAlign while an adult orthodontics patient.
 During his treatment with a retainer intended to complete his treatment, he posited that a series of such devices could effect a large final placement in a series of small movements.

 Sales began in the U.S. in 1999.